G-Research/ParquetSharp/docs/Writing.md

 ```

 `ParquetFileWriter` constructor overrides are provided that allow specifying the type of compression to use, or for more
-fine-grained control over how files are written, you can provide a `WriterProperties` instance, which can
+fine-grained control over how files are written, you can provide a `ParquetSharp.WriterProperties` instance, which can
-be constructed with a `WriterPropertiesBuilder`.
+be constructed with a `ParquetSharp.WriterPropertiesBuilder`.
 This allows defining the compression and encoding on a per-column basis for example, or configuring file encryption.

 ## Writing to a stream

-As well as writing to a file path, ParquetSharp supports writing to a .NET `System.IO.Stream` using a `ManagedOutputStream`:
+As well as writing to a file path, ParquetSharp supports writing to a .NET `System.IO.Stream` using a
+`ParquetSharp.IO.ManagedOutputStream`:

 ```csharp
 using (var stream = new FileStream("float_timeseries.parquet", FileMode.Create))